cfclrk/markdown-xwidget/README.md

 An executable that can turn markdown into HTML.
 If `nil`, the value of `markdown-command` is used (which defaults to the command "markdown").
 Some suitable values are `"pandoc"`, `"markdown"`, and `"multimarkdown"`, assuming you have those tools installed.
-I've had best experience with pandoc.
+Note: there is currently [an issue][issue-7] with pandoc and mermaid.

 Default value: `nil`